3.3 Connecting to your virtual machine

 You can also get a root shell like so:

-None of the accounts in the default images provided by CSC have passwords in them, and passwords are not necessary for using sudo.
-You can assume that the default user account has the same rights as the root user.
+None of the accounts in the default images provided by CSC have password login enabled.
+In these images, you can utilize sudo without a password.
 If accounts that do not have root access are needed, those need to be created separately.

 The web interface includes a console tool that you can use to login to your virtual machine directly.
-However, using the console requires you to create a user account with a password on the virtual machine.
+However, when using CSC provided images, using the console requires you to create a user account with a password into the virtual machine.

 You can open a console session by clicking Console from the instance dropdown menu:

 To input text into the console click the grey bar as shown:

 After this you can login with the user account and password you have created.